Zeid-Hazboun/forecasting-intevriew/README.md

 # forecasting-intevriew
 For this repository, I had an interview where I had to build a forecasting model for three products and compare evaluate the performance for forecasting the last three months.
+I performed multiple forecasting models, as well as more qualitative analysis of the trends using seasonal decomposition.
+The models perform exceptionally well, especially after hyper-parameter tuning.